ISLA-UH/redpandas/docs/redpandas/using_redpandas.md

 print(df_data.columns)
 ```

-For more information on columns found in RedPandas, column names and their contents, visit [RedVox RedPandas DataFrame Columns](columns_name.md).
+For more information on columns found in the [RedPandas DataFrame](#basic-definitions) saved in the parquet, column names
+and their contents, visit [RedVox RedPandas DataFrame Columns](https://github.com/RedVoxInc/redpandas/blob/master/docs/redpandas/columns_name.md#redpandas-dataframe-columns).
 For more information on manipulation of pandas DataFrames, visit [pandas.DataFrame documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).

 Return to _[Table of Contents](#table-of-contents)_.